BJMdotNET/pr1nc3/dates/2019/index.md

 ## August 2019 (59)

- - [**"Lionel Richie is ham on a shtick at the Minnesota State Fair -- He was chatty and comical in a sold-out hits-filled concert."**](http://www.startribune.com/lionel-richie-is-ham-on-a-shtick-at-the-minnesota-state-fair/558897292/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 31 August 2019 about Lionel Richie, Minnesota State Fair, State Fair ([mirror](https://web.archive.org/web/*/http://www.startribune.com/lionel-richie-is-ham-on-a-shtick-at-the-minnesota-state-fair/558897292/))
+ - [**"Lionel Richie is ham on a shtick at the Minnesota State Fair -- He was chatty and comical in a sold-out hits-filled concert."**](http://www.startribune.com/lionel-richie-is-ham-on-a-shtick-at-the-minnesota-state-fair/558897292/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 31 August 2019 about Lionel Richie, Michael Jackson, Minnesota State Fair, State Fair, We Are the World (song) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/lionel-richie-is-ham-on-a-shtick-at-the-minnesota-state-fair/558897292/))

 ----